Pancreatic cancer care at Mayo Clinic

 Expertise and rankings

 Mayo Clinic doctors are widely respected for their expertise in diagnosing and treating people with pancreatic cancer.
 Each year, nearly 1,800 people with pancreatic cancer seek care at Mayo Clinic.
+About 470 of them undergo Whipple procedures and related surgeries.

 Mayo Clinic doctors care for people from all 50 states and from numerous countries.